 I really did especially when I first moved there.
 Being by yourself is really hard.
 When you’re at home and bored you can call up your friend [to hang out].
-But when you dont have many friends, and all of them are a long distance phone call away and different time zone, it is really hard.
-But luckily I had a really good group of friends [in L.A.], who were there for me.
-Otherwise it would’ve been so much harder.
+But when you don’t have many friends, and all of them are a long distance phone call away and different time zone, it is really hard.
+But luckily I had a really good group of friends [in L.A.], who was there for me.
+Otherwise, it would’ve been so much harder.
 I can’t even imagine what I would do.

 HOW DID YOU KEEP UP WITH YOUR FRIENDS IN TORONTO?